WeFoster/Documentation/_kb articles/using-shortcodes.md

 ## Installing the Bootstrap Shortcodes plugin.

 The WeFoster theme is powered by Bootstrap, the most popular and flexible framework in the world.
-The Bootstrap Shortcode plugin provides you with a set of shortcodes that allow you to quickly insert custom content directly from your Post Editor.
+[The Bootstrap Shortcodes][1] plugin provides you with a set of shortcodes that allow you to quickly insert custom content directly from your Post Editor.
 Here's how.

 1. Go to Plugins > **Add New**
 2. Search for *Bootrap Shortcodes*